 Peer-Academic Mentor Program

-The Peer-Academic Mentor Program embeds writing consultants in First-Year Writing at Clayton State University in an effort to help students grow as academic writers.
+The Peer-Academic Mentor Program embeds writing consultants in Humanities and Social Sciences at Clayton State University in an effort to help students grow as academic writers.
 PAMs work closely with faculty partners to engage students in the writing process by providing writing workshops and individualized and group tutoring.
 A PAM will be familiar with the curriculum, course assignments, and have strong verbal communication and critical thinking skills.
 The responsibilities of the PAM will vary based on the faculty partner’s teaching style, though each PAM shares the journey of growing as a peer mentor.

 - Foster student success